 More like Hah-yay.
 This was the first official stop on my New Zealand adventure.
-A small village located in the Coromandel Peninsula (northern are of the North Island).
-The guide said that many New Zealanders holiday here in the summer spots and that this wasn’t a typical tourist stop.
+A small village located in the Coromandel Peninsula (northern area of the North Island).
+The guide said that many New Zealanders holiday here in the summer months and that this wasn’t a typical tourist stop.

 The bus left Auckland before 8am.
 I grabbed Dunkin’ and hauled my luggage down to the bus stop.
-There were about 30 or so other travelers.
-Most of us are seeing for the first time, but a few are traveling in pairs/significant others.
+There were about 30 or so other travelers on the bus.
+Most of us are traveling solo, but there are a few people traveling pairs or with significant others.

 Once in Hahei there is an optional kayaking trip that afternoon.
 I opt out and go for a walk/mini hike instead.
 From Hahei Beach to Cathedral Cove is just under 4km.
 Cathedral Cove is a beautiful beach/marine reserve hidden in the cliff side of the bay.
 This location was featured in Narnia as well as Macklemore and Ryan Lewis’ Can’t Hold Us music video.
 I stay on the beach for a little bit enjoying the sun before heading back.

 That evening we has the option of joining in for a group dinner.
 It was the perfect opportunity to get to know each other over a super tasty meal.
-A group of us stayed up late playing Cards Against Humanity (Australia version and yes it is different from the U.S. version).
+A group of us stayed up late playing Cards Against Humanity (Australian version and yes it is different/weirder than the U.S. version).